-A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting (name/position) or online at www.accsc.org.
+A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting Betsy Datema, Director of Administrative Services at 574-232-2408 or info@jpu.edu or online at www.accsc.org.

 The following is an outline of the Commission's procedures for reviewing complaints: (For further information on the Commission's procedures please refer to Section VI, Rules of Process and Procedure, Standards of Accreditation.)